unt-libraries/untl-metadata-documentation/docs/fields/note.rst

 Display Notes
 =============

--   Digitization completed by Digital Daring Inc. under contract to the University of North Texas Libraries.
 -   Performed in Hebrew with English subtitles.
 -   "Volume II."
 -   Pages numbered consecutively though each volume.